AdamSobieski/Narratology/README.md

 { }
 ```

-One could use extension methods in a manner resembling:
+One could provide extension methods in a manner resembling:

 ```cs
 public static partial class Extensions